-Science (SCI)

-SCI 110 - Introduction to Physics.
+Science (SCI) SCI 110 - Introduction to Physics.

 4 Credits.
 This course introduce's non-science majors to applications of physics in life, emphasizing conceptual understanding of basic principles in classical and modern physics that include critical thinking and problem solving exercises.
 The problem solving exercises will not require memorization of formulas but rather the understanding and application of them.
-(PR: MAT 125 or MAT 135, or MAT 145)
+(PR: MAT 145, MAT 144, MAT 120, or MAT 121)